briandipalma/spa-2014/workshop_part2.md

     This is our package's entry point.
 It's also the module that's loaded in the `index.html` file.
     You can see that it re-exports `ContactsListElement` from the `'./ContactsListElement'` module.
+    The name it re-exports it as is `ContactsListElement`.

+3. Open `src/ContactsListElement.js`

     This custom element is already wired up to be notified of model changes.

     Look at ContactsListElement.js

     The state member variable holds the information that needs to be added to the DOM, it's an ES6 Map.
     It's keys are usernames and values are a objects with keys "status" (value of "online" or "offline") and "imageSource" which is a URL for a user avatar.